g0rbe/CEH/17_Hacking_Mobile_Platforms.md

 #### Cloud-Based MDM Deployment

-- MDM apllication is installed and maintained by a third party
+- MDM application is installed and maintained by a third party
 - Less administration needed
 - The deployment and maintenance is the responsibility of the service provider